DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ###Online question and answer sessions

-There are online question and answer sessions where you can ask a panel of specialists the questions that matter to you.
-These sessions cover a range of different topics so you can ask specific questions and receive advice tailored to your particular circumstances.
+There are online, text-based sessions where you can ask a panel of specialists the questions that matter to you.
+These sessions, run by DFE, cover a range of different topics so you can post specific questions and receive advice tailored to your particular circumstances.

 ###School and university events

-You could also attend one of the School and University events, either online or in person, and hear directly from teacher training providers about the courses they offer.
+You could also attend one of the School and University events, either online or in person, and hear directly from teacher training providers about the courses they offer and how to apply.

-Search for an event near you (THIS IS A BUTTON)
+Search for an event (THIS IS A BUTTON)

 ##Get a teacher training adviser

-Teacher training advisers provide free, one-to-one support wherever you are in your journey into teaching.
-You can phone, text or email them.
+Teacher training advisers provide free, one-to-one support by phone, text or email wherever you are in your journey into teaching.
 They are experienced teachers and able to answer any questions you have.
 You will have your own dedicated adviser to support you at every step as you make important decisions about your future.

 They can help you to: